 I suggest going with Google Translate if you plan to know everything you are eating.
 Otherwise, just point your fingers and be surprised.
 They mostly serve small skewered meats but be warned that they aren’t exactly cheap.
 You can drink beer or whiskey highball here too.

-3. Golden Gai
+4. Golden Gai

 After the show, you can head over to Golden Gai for some nightlife.
 This area was super cool!
 It was filled with tiny bars with different themes, so you can easily bar hop to your heart’s content – provided you are fine that each bar will have a cover charge of $5-10.

-While Tokyo is generally safe, but Golden Gai might be an area where you want to be a bit more alert as the area could be tourist trappy and you might run into unsavory crowds.
+While Tokyo is generally safe, Golden Gai might be an area where you want to be a bit more alert as the area could be tourist trappy and you might run into unsavory crowds.
 They also do not like photos taken within the area of Golden Gai.
-A couple iPhone shots are probably okay, but definitely do not go there and snap photos with a camera gear.
+A couple of iPhone shots are probably okay, but do not go there and snap photos with a camera gear.

 If you are staying out late, keep in mind the last train in Tokyo is just before midnight so you have to make sure you are on the train platform by then.
 Or else you will have to fork out some cash for the taxi ride back home.